SierraWireless/greenhouse-webapp/README.md

 ==========================
 1. Go to the greenhouse root folder
 2. run server :
-   21. `node serverstub` to use a server which will use stub services instead of AirVantage services.
+   21. `$ node serverstub` to use a server which will use stub services instead of AirVantage services.
-   22. `node server` to use a server which proxifies AirVantage services (na.m2mop.net).
+   22. `$ node server` to use a server which proxifies AirVantage services (na.m2mop.net).
-      * /!\ In this case, you should set your AirVantage information (Crédentials, IDs, ...) in `app/js/credentials.js`.
+      * :heavy_exclamation_mark: In this case, you should set your AirVantage information (Crédentials, IDs, ...) in `app/js/credentials.js`.

 Test it
 ==========================